Investors to get taste of new China via Shenzhen trading link

 “The probability of extreme wrongdoing (in state-owned firms) is lower as well, compared with Shenzhen,” he said.

-The Shenzhen exchange does still features many “old economy” heavyweights, including China’s biggest real estate developer Vanke, Ping An Bank, telecommunications giant ZTE, and a slew of smaller manufacturing players in sectors such as textiles and chemicals.
+The Shenzhen exchange does still features many “old economy” heavyweights, including China’s biggest real estate developer Vanke (000002.SZ), Ping An Bank (000001.SZ), telecommunications giant ZTE (000063.SZ), and a slew of smaller manufacturing players in sectors such as textiles and chemicals.

 Beijing could restrict foreign investment to those blue chips in the first phase - as it did in Shanghai - which would reduce the governance risk for foreign investors but also lock them out of the high-growth firms they are most interested in.